 Who should audition?

 To be accepted by the School of Music, high school seniors and transfer students interested in majoring or minoring in music at Millikin must audition.
-Students who are interested in playing or singing in an ensemble will also need to audition in order to be considered for a talent award.
+Students who are interested in playing or singing in an ensemble will also need to audition in order to be considered for a music scholarship.

 When should I audition?